 Thus

-where $\propto$ means {\it is proportional to}.
+where $\propto$ means {\it proportional to}.
 The main task of Bayesian inversion is to explore the posterior density $\pi_y(x)$.

-Assuming the posterior density is obtained, point estimates such as maximum a posterior (MAP) or conditional mean (CM) can be calculated.
-However, for complicate probability densities, the MAP and CM only provide partial information and can be misleading.
-One needs to find better ways to characterize the posterior probability density.
-Motivated by inverse problems with non-unique solutions, we introduce two estimators: the local maximum a posterior (LMAP) and local conditional mean (LCM).
+If the posterior density is obtained, point estimates such as maximum a posterior (MAP) or conditional mean (CM) are often viewed as the solutions for the inverse problems.
+However, for complicate probability densities, the MAP and/or CM only provide partial information and, sometimes, can be misleading.
+It is necessary to find ways to characterize such posterior probability densities.